-Our goal is to develop students who have curious, inquisitive minds and to deliver the curriculum in a way that promotes inquiry.
-Children are natural questioners.
-It is part of their nature to wonder about the world and all that it contains.
-This belief frames the overall educational climate of the school and the individual classroom setting.
-We believe that students work creatively and to their greatest capacity when given ownership over the direction of their learning, so student voice and choice is an essential component of the philosophy.
-In this model, the teacher acts as both facilitator and instructor.
-Our teachers share a common philosophy of how children learn, and an important aspect of the teachers' role is to help students discover that there are many ways of arriving at conclusions or solutions.
+The goal of the Integrated Day approach is to develop students who have curious, inquisitive minds.
+Throughout the school day children are encouraged to ask their own questions and pursue answers.
+The child takes the role of initiator and is an active learner.
+Individual project work tailors this process to each child's particular needs and interests.
+Students work creatively and to their greatest capacity when given ownership over the direction of their learning.
+The teacher acts as both facilitator and instructor.
+Teachers set the stage to encourage students' natural curiosity and to aid students in solving problems or answering their own questions.
+Teachers share a common philosophy of how children learn.
+An important aspect of the teacher's role is to help students discover that there are many ways of arriving at conclusions or solutions.